On complete classes of valuated matroids: Operations on valuated matroids

 While it is a special case of induction by networks, induction by bipartite graphs is an extremely powerful operation.
 Many of the operations introduced so far can be modelled using induction by bipartite graphs, which is a key observation in the proof of Theorem~\ref{thm:VM+closed+operations}.

-\begin{remark} One such example is principal extension, which is displayed in Figure~\ref{fig:principal-ext-graph}.
-Explicitly, for a valuated matroid $g$ on ground set $U$ and weight vector $w \in \Trop^U$, let $G = (U' \cup \{p\}, U; E)$ where $U'$ a copy of $U$, with a copy $u'\in U'$ for each $u\in U$.
-The edge set $E$ consists of $(u',u)$ and $(p,u)$ for all $u \in U$, and the weight function $\co$ takes the value zero on $(u',u)$ and $w_u$ on $(p,u)$.
-Then the principal extension $g^w$ of $g$ with respect to $w$ is precisely $\tempinducednew{G}{g}{\co}$.
+\begin{remark} Recall from Definition~\ref{def:M+operations} the principal extension $g^w$ of a valuated matroid $g$ on ground set $U$ with respect to a weight vector $w \in \Trop^U$.
+We write the ground set of $g^w$ as $U' \cup \{p\}$ where $p$ is a new element and $U'$ a copy of $U$, with a copy $u'\in U'$ for each $u\in U$.
+Let $G = (V, U; E)$ be the bipartite graph with $V = U' \cup \{p\}$ where the edge set $E$ consists of $(u',u)$ and $(p,u)$ for all $u \in U$, and the weight function $\co$ takes the value zero on $(u',u)$ and $w_u$ on $(p,u)$; this graph is displayed in Figure~\ref{fig:principal-ext-graph}.
+Then the principal extension $g^w$ is precisely $\tempinducednew{G}{g}{\co}$, the induction of $g$ through $G$ onto $U' \cup \{p\}$.
 More details why this holds are provided in Lemma~\ref{lem:induction-principle+extension}. \end{remark}

 Furthermore, the following lemma shows we can realize induction by a network as induction by a bipartite graph followed by a contraction.
 Given the power of this operation, it shall be a key construction throughout.